SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 An |ULr| holds upper limits for the cross-sections of an |element|
 or sum of |elements|.
-Consequently, the first step for computing the theory predictions for the corresponding analysis is to select the |elements| that appear in the :ref:`constraint <ULconstraint>`.
+Consequently, the first step for computing the theory predictions for the corresponding experimental result is to select the |elements| that appear in the :ref:`UL result constraint <ULconstraint>`.
 This is conveniently done attributing to each |element| an efficiency equal to 1 (0) if the |element| appears (does not appear) in the :ref:`constraint <ULconstraint>`.
-After all the |elements| weights (:math:`\sigma \times BR`) have been rescaled by these ''trivial'' efficiencies, only the ones with non-zero weights are relevant for the analysis.
+After all the |elements| weights (:math:`\sigma \times BR`) have been rescaled by these ''trivial'' efficiencies, only the ones with non-zero weights are relevant for the signal cross-section.
 The |element| selection is then trivially achieved by selecting all the |elements| with non-zero weights.

 The procedure described above is illustrated graphically in the figure below for the simple example where the